FredNoonienSingh/Icertion_Sort_Kotlin/README.md

-# Icertion_Sort_Kotlin
+# Icertion Sort Kotlin

-this is just a little Sorting Algorithm, i wrote while learing Kotlin.
+This is just a little Sorting Algorithm, i wrote while learing Kotlin.